Guidance on reopening museums published

 - sit alongside and inform existing business practices and standard structures museums already consider when managing risk and conducting business planning activities

-The guidelines will periodically be updated when new Government guidance becomes available as we move through different steps of adjustment to lockdown.
+These guidelines will periodically be updated when new Government guidance becomes available as we move through different steps of adjustment to lockdown.
 Please ensure you check back regularly for new updates.

 To read more and to download the guidance click here.